 The gondolas to Grindelwald First operate only during the summer season.
 And when the cable cars started operating early summer we were all agog.
 We boarded a train to Grindelwald from Geneva early morning which took us around four hours to reach Grindelwald.
 Though the vistas all along the journey would keep one gazed to the windows, the sublime landscapes once you board the train from Interlaken to Grindelwald are sure to drift you off into a fairy tale reverie.

 The green carpet peppered yellow with meadow flowers, the pretty chalets and the lush green alpine forests on the slopes of towering mountains everything seemed otherworldly.

 The route to the cable car station was brimming with bright colors of tulips planted all along the way which was definitely a great start to the amazing day ahead.
-As the gondola started ascending the town of Grindelwald dotted with chalets seemed dwarfed by the ubiquitous mountains standing tall.
+The Grindelwald First cable car experience was one of its kind, as the gondola started ascending, the town of Grindelwald dotted with chalets seemed dwarfed by the ubiquitous mountains standing tall.

 Since it was the first day of the operation of the gondolas there were very few people and most of the cable cars rode empty.
 We had been to many of the cable car rides in Switzerland but this 25-minute ride up the mountain was breathtaking.

 The paved path snaking through the immaculate green meadows dotted with pretty chalets against the backdrop of lush green hills looked like a postcard out of some fantasy storybook.